caprazzo/simple-webserver-and-rest-with-jetty-and-no-xml/README.markdown

     Time taken for tests:   30.371 seconds
     Requests per second:    1646.31 [#/sec] (mean)

+#### WebSocket demo
+* browse to /quotes.html to receive a countinuous supply of quotes from The Hitchhicker Guide To the galaxy

 #### Key-Value store api
 * GET /store/<key> - the value associated with key or 404